-An independent examination of the Authority's activities, either by internal audit or the Authority's external auditor, which is Ernst & Young LLP (EY).
+An independent examination of the Authority's activities, either by internal audit or the Authority's external auditor.

 BALANCE SHEET

 A statement of the recorded assets, liabilities and other balances at a specific date at the end of an accounting period.